 In addition, Karin has served as a board member for the Ventura County Rainbow Alliance, the One National Gay & Lesbian Archives in Los Angeles, and the West Hollywood Lesbian and Gay Advisory Board.
 She also co-founded and co-directed the Environmental Coalition of Faith Communities, Santa Barbara.
-She has a PhD in English from the University of Southern California and, prior to turning to work in politics full time, taught film, literature and LGBT studies at the university level.
+She has a PhD in English from the University of Southern California and, prior to turning to work in politics full time, taught film, literature and LGBTQ studies at the university level.

 You may contact Karin by calling (202) 216-1584 or by email at email@example.com.